ksmirenko/embox-wiki/Running-Embox-on-QEMU-emulated-Raspberry-Pi.md

     make confload-arm/raspi

 One thing to notice about running Embox on QEMU is that, unfortunately, the `raspi` emulation may incorrectly load the kernel binaries at 0x10000 instead of 0x8000.
-In fact, you try to compile the kernel and run it you will see no output.
+In fact, if you try to compile the kernel and run it you will see no output.
 What you have to do is to modify the `conf/lds.conf` file to use 0x10000 instead of 0x8000.

 After that build the kernel using the following command: